sagnik-datta-02/HackForHealth/README.md

-# Your Therapy
+# Your Therapy - Mental Wellness Hub 🌈

-Welcome to Your Therapy is a comprehensive mental health website that provides support and information through innovative features.
+Empower your mental well-being with Your Therapy!
+Seamlessly communicate in 102 languages with YourTherapy-Bot, leveraging Azure Language Translator.
+Detect depression likelihood through sentiment analysis powered by Distil BERT.
+TheraPedia, backed by Gemini AI, enhances health literacy with multilingual support.
+No registration is needed, ensuring discreet conversations.
+Explore articles on mental health for holistic wellness.
+Experience inclusivity in a stigma-free environment!
 This README file will guide you through the project's installation, prerequisites, and usage guidelines.

 ## Overview